 Pringles with cheese get stuck behind your teeth.

 We ate Pringles and Tuc-cookies with slices of cheese.
 That was a surprisingly good combination.
 In Isny was a campsite.
-If we would stay there we would get behind on schedule.
-If we would travel 150 km over the route each day for 4 days the last day would be 200 km.
+If we stayed there we would get behind schedule.
+If we traveled 150 km over the route each day for four days the last day would be 200 km.
 Cycling 150 over the route usually meant cycling 165 km in real life because of unavoidable detours.
-If we would cycle less on one of those days it would get very hard to be home in time.
+If we cycled less on one of those days, it would get very hard to be home in time.

-Completely worn out we continued.
+Completely worn out, we continued.
 We spent some time searching for the right road before passing through Isny.
 It would be 30 km to Ravensburg.
 That was a big city that might have a campsite.
-As it was late that probably would end up being too far, meaning we would have to camp in the wild.
-In Wangen we found a map.
+As it was already late we knew we probably wouldn't reach it in time, meaning we would have to camp in the wild.
+We found a map in Wangen.
 There turned out to be a campsite closer by.
 I felt very energetic again but Bram was nearly asleep.
 Of course the kilometers to the campsite were all uphill.
 I can't remember a campsite this vacation that wasn't on top of a hill.

-The campsite was pretty full, but they still had room.
-The showers were a real disaster.
-First, you had to pay with a 50 cent coin.
-That is better than using a token as you're not dependent on the front desk.
-I had to walk back to our tents to get somes.
-Back in the stall I organized all my stuff in a way to prevent them from getting wet.
+The campsite was pretty full, but still had some room.
+The showers were horrible.
+We didn't like that we had to pay for them, although it used 50-cent coins, which was somewhat better than tokens, as it made us not dependent on whether or not the front desk was staffed.
+I had to walk back to our tents to get some.
+Back in the stall, I organized all my stuff to prevent them from getting wet.
 I put in the coin.
-The shower gave ice cold water.
-There was a knob to adjust the temperature but it didn't seem to work.
-Suddenly I got water with a normal temperature, a while later it changed to near boiling.
+The shower gave ice-cold water.
+There was a knob to adjust the temperature, but it didn't seem to work.
+Suddenly I got water with a normal temperature, which a second later changed to near boiling.
 Then it turned cold again.
 I tried to adjust the beam but was only unscrewing the shower head.
 I washed myself under the, now again boiling, water.
-Normally you can only shower for about 5 minutes for 50 cents, but this one was still going after 15 minutes.
+Usually, you can only shower for about 5 minutes for 50 cents, but this one was still going after 15 minutes.
 There was no way to turn it off.

 Bram also had lots of luck while showering.
 The first one didn't give water at all, while the second only let him shower for 3 minutes with lukewarm water.
-We wanted to go to sleep but there were a lot of sounds around us.
-Someone was playing a harmonica, someone else the guitar, and next to us was a baby that didn't stop crying the entire night.
+We wanted to go to sleep but there were many sounds around us.
+Someone was playing the harmonica, someone else the guitar, and next to us was a baby that didn't stop crying the entire night.